 - Marcelo Figueiredo, Pontifícia Universidade Católica de São Paulo

 - Central European University, Budapest

 - Gaurav is an S.J.D. candidate in Comparative Constitutional Law at the Central European University, Budapest.
 Gaurav's doctoral project concerns the role of the judiciary in facilitating inter-branch dialogue in the adjudication of socioeconomic rights disputes.
 In 2019, he was an Indian Equality Law Visiting Fellow at the University of Melbourne.

 - George is currently a professor of public law at the Democritus University of Thrace.
 From 2014 to January 2015 he was a Member of the European Parliament representing Greece.

 - Pontifícia Universidade Católica de São Paulo

 - Marcelo is a lawyer, legal advisor, Professor of constitutional law (approved by public examination) at the São Paulo Pontifícia Universidade Católica for the undergraduate and post-graduate Law School programs, being also its elected Director for two terms.
-He is a president of the Brazilian Association for Democrats Constitutionalists (ABCD), and a Member of the Executive Committee of IACL-AIDC.
+He is the president of the Brazilian Association of Democratic Constitutionalists - ABCD, Brazilian section of the Ibero-American Institute of Constitutional Law with headquarters in Mexico, and Vice President of the IACL-AIDC.

 - Victor Bazan